parsabsh/linux-notes/README.md

 ## Package Managers

-Package Managers are essentially software applications that help users to: Search, Download, Install, Remove and Update software applications on their computer.
+Package Managers are essentially software applications that help users to Search, Download, Install, Remove, and Update software applications on their computer.
 Experienced Linux users will very rarely download software from websites or any other location.
-The primary reasons for this included aspects as ease of use, security and the fact that most Linux distributions have a list of sources where users can download free open source software packages.
+The primary reasons for this included aspects such as ease of use, security, and the fact that most Linux distributions have a list of sources where users can download free open-source software packages.

-For most novice users of Linux, the most common and popular package managers they are likely to first start using is the `apt` (Advanced Package Tool) because it is most widely shipped as the default Package Manager for users of Debian, Ubuntu and Mint.
+For most novice users of Linux, the most common and popular package manager they are likely to first start using is the `apt` (Advanced Package Tool) because it is most widely shipped as the default Package Manager for users of Debian, Ubuntu, and Mint.
 We will cover some basic and common commands of `apt`:

-First of all, we update our package manager, meaning that it updates its package list if there is any new package or new version of a package is available.
+First of all, we update our package manager, meaning that it updates its package list if there is any new package or new version of a package available.

 ```bash
 sudo apt update